yanzewu/line/doc/doc.md

 ### input
 ---

 Switch to interactive mode.
 This is useful in line input and script input.
+All exisiting figures will be displayed.

 Usage: